 This program is offered by The Cooperative Institute for Great Lakes Research (CIGLR) in partnership with the National Oceanic and Atmospheric Administration (NOAA) Great Lakes Environmental Research Lab (GLERL).

 CIGLR consists of a Research Institute and a Regional Consortium, led by an administrative team and governed by an Executive Board and Council of Fellows.

 - Course Level: The fellowship is open for undergraduate (juniors and seniors preferred) and graduate students.

-- Study Subject: The scholarship will be awarded in the subjects offered by the university.
+- Study Subject: The sponsorship will be awarded in the subjects offered by the university.

 - Nationality: U.S. citizen or a foreign national who is residing in the U.S. on a current Student Visa are eligible to apply.

-- Number of Scholarships: There are 9 positions available.
+- Number of Awards: There are 9 positions available.

-- Scholarship can be taken in the United States
+- The award can be taken in the United States

 To be eligible, the applicants must be following all the given criteria: